-Build skills and strategies to turn your insights into impact, working with an expert coach and peer cohort to advance your own goals for catalyzing change.
+Build skills and strategies to expand your influence, working with an expert coach and peer cohort to advance your own goals for catalyzing change.

 Instructor: TRACEY LOVEJOY, Lovejoy Consulting & Catalyst Constellations